xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 ```

 And now we are linear... well, except for complexity of multiplication because
-as the value grows quite fast the complexity of multiplication can not really
+as the values grow quite fast the complexity of multiplication cannot really
 be considered constant.
 </div>